Monday, June 27, 2011

 Monday, June 20, 2011

-Nimrod was a Kushite Ruler
+Nimrod was a Nilo-Saharan Ruler

 Alice C. Linsley

 The Dravidian east-facing temple was termed O-piru, meaning “Sun House” or “House of the Sun.”
 Sar-gon I (Nimrod) is said to have been the son of a virgin queen who was overshadowed by the High God.
 He was born in an O-piru.
-His home city was called Azu-piranu, meaning House of God (Azu in Accadian, Asa in Chadic, Asha in Kushitic, Ashai in Hebrew; a Jerusalem priest was named Am-ashai in Neh.
+His home city was called Azu-piranu, meaning House of God (Azu in Akkadian, Asa in Chadic, Asha in Kushitic, Ashai in Hebrew; a Jerusalem priest was named Am-ashai in Neh.
 11:13).

 In the ancient world, a temple was considered the mansion (hâît) or the house (pirû) of the deity.
 The Creator Re is associated with the temple in Heliopolis (City of the Sun) on the east side of the Delta.
 Hat-Hor, the virgin mother of Horus, had her principal temples in Dendera and Memphis to the south of Heliopolis and on the west side of the Nile.
 The principal temples of Horus were further south in Nekhen and Edfu, and on the west side of the Upper Nile.
 Doubtless, the position of these temples relative to one another is significant and entails research beyond the scope of this essay.

-Re, Hat-Hor and Horus represent the Egyptian Triad, in which Horus and his father were said to be “one.”
+Re, Hathor and Horus represent the Egyptian Triad, in which Horus and his father were said to be “one.”
 Christians will recognize that Jesus makes this same claim concerning Himself in John’s Gospel, “I and the Father are one” (John 10:30).
 He says this in the context of a shepherd-priest.
 Horite priests kept flocks and sacrificed animals from these flocks.
 This is why their shrines were always located near sources of water such a river, a well or an oasis.

 Kushite rulers, like Egyptian rulers, did not name their biological fathers in their king lists.
 This is because they believed that the ruler-priest was the son of Re whose emblem was the sun.
 The Pharaoh was called "son of Re" which is why Egyptian texts never mention an earthly father of the king.
 Kingship was rather a manifestation of the solar deity's overshadowing of noble women.
 Sargon the Great (Biblical Nimrod) claimed not to know his father.
 He based his authority to rule on the suggestion that he was conceived according to the Kushite myth of miraculous virgin conception.

 Nimrod, one of Abraham's ancestors, was a great kingdom builder.
 He was ethnically Kushite but was probably sent away from his older brother Ramah whose territory was in northern Arabia.
 This explains why he regarded his mother as "lowly."
 She would have been a woman of less wealth and status than the wife of Ramah, Kush's the firstborn son.
 After numerous conquests, Nimrod’s territory was far greater than his brother’s.
 It extended the length of the Tigris-Euphrates Valley and within this territory there were three principal cities: Babel, Erech and Accad in the plain of Shinar (Gen. 10:10).
-The script used to communicate across Nimrod’s empire is called “Accadian.”
+The script used to communicate across Nimrod’s empire is called “Akkadian.”

-A seventh century Assyrian text says that Sar-gon's birthplace was a city on the banks of the Euphrates called Azu-piranu.
+A seventh century Assyrian text says that Sargon's birthplace was a city on the banks of the Euphrates called Azu-piranu.
 It was a Horite shrine as evidenced by the word piranu.
-The Hapiru devotees of Horus called a temple O-piru, meaning "House of the Sun."
+The Habiru devotees of Horus called a temple O-piru, meaning "House of the Sun."
 Azu is the East African name for God - Asa.
 So Azu-piranu means “House of God” and is equivalent to the Hebrew word Beth-el.

 Saturday, June 18, 2011